jwplayer/verneutil/README.md

 Somewhere around <= ruby v2.0.0 `gem` is really badly behaved.
 It's possible that `gem` will write into `~/.gem` even if you don't want it to... deal with it.

-I don't really know what's going to happen with when you use `rubinius` or  `mruby`.
+I don't really know what's going to happen when you use `rubinius` or  `mruby`.

 About the name